Misawa Air Base: World War II

 Before the outbreak of World War II, Lake Ogawara at Misawa was used by the Imperial Japanese Navy Air Service to practice for the attack on Pearl Harbor.
 The lake was used because it was similar in depth to Pearl Harbor.
 The Japanese military fashioned hills near the shore of the lake to resemble the shapes of Battleships and Cruisers that were anchored in Pearl Harbor.
 This provided for a realistic view for their pilots from the air.
 The pilots conducted low level bombing runs, dropping torpedoes into the shallow depths of Lake Ogawara.
 This practice developed and refined the method to attack the ships that were anchored at Pearl Harbor.
 During World War II, the Misawa area was heavily damaged (base 90 percent destroyed) by U.S. fighters and bombers.

 Postwar era

 The American occupation of Misawa began in September 1945.
-Misawa had to be almost completely reconstructed by occupying U.S. forces by Army engineers who restored the base for future use by the United States Army Air Forces.
+Misawa had to be almost completely reconstructed by occupying U.S. forces, the Army's 32nd Engineer Construction Group, who restored the base for future use by the United States Army Air Forces.
 During the Korean War and Vietnam War, Misawa supported fighter missions.
 The base was the launching point for clandestine surveillance overflights into China and the USSR during the 1950s.

-After the immediate postwar reconstruction of facilities, the first permanent USAAF tenant was the 613th Air Control and Warning Squadron (613th AC&WS), taking up residence on July 15, 1946 and providing air traffic control in the Misawa area for the next decade.
+After the immediate postwar reconstruction of facilities, the first permanent USAAF tenant was the 613th Air Control and Warning Squadron (613th AC&WS), taking up residence on July 15, 1946, and providing air traffic control in the Misawa area for the next decade.